dshapiro789/Java-Web-Based-Sprint-Inventory-Application/README(2).md

 I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.

-- PartTest.java [Lines 160-177] - adds two new test cases for min and max inventory values
+- PartTest.java [Lines 160-177] - adds two new test cases for min/max inventory values

 ______________________________________________